XconTechnologies/DunyaConsultants/replit.md

 - **June 24, 2025 - Footer Logo Integration**: Added Dunya Consultants white logo to footer section using brightness-0 invert filters to convert blue logo to white for dark footer background.
 - **June 24, 2025 - Updated Footer Logo**: Replaced footer logo with new Asset-1_1750769524939.png orange logo and removed brightness/invert filters to display logo in its original colors.
 - **June 24, 2025 - Navigation Logo Update**: Updated navigation header to use new Asset-1_1750769657321.png logo, replacing dual logo system with single consistent logo throughout all scroll states.
+- **June 24, 2025 - Footer Logo Final Update**: Updated footer logo to use latest Asset-1_1750770525064.png for consistent branding across the website.

 ## Changelog